Maleesha101/Cascade-CTF/README_DISTRIBUTION.md

 ## For Competitors

-This package contains everything you need to deploy and test the Cascade challenge locally before attempting it on the competition server.
+This package contains everything you need to understand and attempt the Cascade challenge.

+**⚠️ Important**: This is a **learning challenge**.
+The files included are for understanding the challenge structure, NOT for running automated exploits.

 ---